Todor Zhivkov: Fall

 As it turned out, this was the beginning of the end for the long-time leader.
 Bulgaria was the target of near-unanimous condemnation from the international community; even the Soviets protested.
-Gorbachev already did not think much of Zhivkov; he had lumped Zhivkov in with a group of inflexible hardliners that included East Germany's Erich Honecker, Czechoslovakia's Gustáv Husák and Romania's Nicolae Ceaușescu.
+Gorbachev already did not think much of Zhivkov; he regarded Zhivkov as one of a group of inflexible hardliners that included East Germany's Erich Honecker, Czechoslovakia's Gustáv Husák and Romania's Nicolae Ceaușescu.
 However, after the Turkish episode, he was determined to see Zhivkov gone.
 The Turkish affair alarmed several high-ranking Bulgarian officials as well, including Prime Minister Georgi Atanasov, Foreign Minister Petar Mladenov and Finance Minister Andrey Lukanov.
 They began plotting to remove him, but had to move discreetly given the ubiquity of the CSS.

 In October 1989, Mladenov organised a CSCE environmental summit in Sofia.
 He invited an independent group of Bulgarian environmental activists, Ecoglasnost, to participate.
 Ten days into the conference, several Ecoglasnost activists and supporters were brutally beaten up by CSS and militia officers—on orders from Zhivkov.
 They then corralled 36 other opposition activists, drove them to the countryside and forced them to walk back to Sofia.
 Amid near-unanimous international condemnation, Mladenov, Lukanov and Atanasov decided that Zhivkov had to go.
 In a critical step, they convinced Defence Minister Dobri Dzhurov to support them.